virteal/l8/README.md

 L8 Paroles
 ==========

-Parole (lib/whisper.js) is a small (250 LOC) independant subset of l8 tailored to provide some of the most convenient features of l8 using the node.js callback convention.
+Parole (lib/whisper.js) is a small (300 LOC, 2 Kb) independant subset of l8 tailored to provide some of the most convenient features of l8 using the node.js callback convention.

 ```
 var Parole = require( "l8/lib/whisper.js" ).parole;